Werner-Staeblein/Project-4/README.md

 11. Final Step:
     - The last step is to click **"Deploy Branch"** in the section named **"Manual deploy"**.
     - This will start the build process in Heroku.
 Once the build process is completed successfully, a link is shown to view the deployed app.

+## Local Development

+### How to Fork the project

+1. Log in or Sign Up on GitHub

+2. The repository of this project can be found at **[Project Repository](https://github.com/Werner-Staeblein/Project-4)**

+3. The "Fork" button is a the top right of the page.
+The "Fork" button is located immdiately left to the button ***Star***.
+Click on the button named "Fork"

+4. A new page titled "Create a new fork" will be shown

+5. At the bottom of the new page click on "Create fork"

+6. With steps 1. to 5. completed, a copy of the project exists in your list of repositories

+### How to Clone the Project

+1. Log in or Sign Up on GitHub

+2. The repository of this project can be found at **[Project Repository](https://github.com/Werner-Staeblein/Project-4)**

+3. Click on button named "Code" button.
+Here, you can choose a clone method (HTTPS, SSH, Github CLI).
+The link provided must be copied

+4. In your code editor navigate to the directory where you would want to clone the repository

+5. In the terminal of your code editor, type 'git clone'.
+Here, the copied link must be pasted.
+Finish the step by pressing Enter